 Way 3.
 Reset All Settings

 Way 4.
-Updating iOS to the Latest Version
+Update iOS to the Latest Version

 Way 5.
 Restore iPhone with iTunes

-Step 1: Use your iPhone lightning cable to connect your iPhone to the computer and launch iTunes;
+Step 1: Use a USB cable to connect your iPhone to the computer and launch the latest version of iTunes;

-Step 2: iTunes will only take a few seconds to detect a problem with your iPhone.
-A pop-up message will show on your screen;
+Step 2: iTunes will only take a few seconds to detect your iPhone and you can click on the device sign.

 Step 4: Allow iTunes to complete the process.
 Every restore situation takes time depending on the internet and other factors.